ccb-hms/ontology-utilities/README.md

-# ontotree
+# ontoutils

-Utility to write an ontology class hierarchy as a Newick tree.
+Utilities to write an ontology class hierarchy as a Newick tree or as a table.

 ## Usage